 With my last work trip over, I can’t wait to come back one day.
 I’d love to get a chance to actually show Mr T Tel Aviv and beyond.

-So what better time to share with you my Top 5 things to do in Tel Aviv:
+Enough of the introduction.
+Here are my Top 5 things to do and see in Tel Aviv:

-Tel Aviv has wonderful sandy beaches (unlike so many of our UK beaches, hardly any pebbles or rocks in sight).
-And it being the Mediterranean Sea, the water is warm and wonderful.
+Tel Aviv has wonderful sandy beaches (unlike so many of our UK beaches, hardly any pebbles in sight).
+And with it being the Mediterranean Sea, the water is warm and wonderful.

 If lying in the sand for hours isn’t quite your thing, there is plenty to keep you occupied.
 Sport seems to be the number one thing to do at Tel Aviv beach.
 Whether it is wave boarding, running along the promenade, using the free outdoor gyms or simply playing beach ball and volley ball, there sure is something for everyone.